The SEC has been shaping the future of crypto behind the scenes with settlements that set a dangerous precedent and stifle innovation.

 The SEC first reached out to Kin three days after the token sale, and since then Kin has continued to comply with all of their requests and work hard to find a path forward with the SEC.

 Despite the regulatory overhang, the Kin ecosystem continues to grow with more and more developers building with Kin, and more and more people using Kin as a currency.

 Below is a timeline of events going all the way back to the token sale.
 During this entire time, Kin has been trying to find a reasonable settlement but has been unable to do so.

 Do I have to send from a Coinbase address?

-No. The Defend Crypto fund is held in a Coinbase account but you can send from any wallet or exchange.
+No. The Defend Crypto fund is hosted by Coinbase but you can send from any wallet or exchange.

 How will I know that you are using the funds as you say?